 - Unexpected disturbances occurring during the crediting period (e.g., wildfire events, pest or disease outbreaks), affecting differently various parts of an originally homogeneous stratum; - Forest management activities (e.g., planting, thinning, harvesting, coppicing, replanting) may be implemented in a way that affects the existing stratification; or - Established strata may be merged if reason for their establishment has disappeared.

-&lt;sup>9 Please note this list is not exhaustive and only includes examples of common stratification parameters.
+&lt;sup>9This list is not exhaustive and only includes examples of common stratification parameters.